ejgallego/coq-lsp/etc/doc/USER_MANUAL.md

 fixes.
 See the information about Coq upstream bugs in the README for more information about available branches.

+`coq-lsp` will reject to enable the new interruption mode by default on Coq < 8.20 unless the `lsp` Coq branch version is detected.

 ## Advanced incremental tricks

-You can use the `Reset $id` and `Back $steps` commands to isolate parts of the document from each others in terms of rechecking.
+You can use the `Reset $id` and `Back $steps` commands to isolate parts of the document from each other in terms of rechecking.

 For example, the command `Reset $id` will make the parts of the document after it use the state before the node `id` was found.
 Thus,